 Iteration 1: Breakdown sections

 We made this change to find an item quickly.
-Before Text, buttons and banners were in one section, now we created a separate section for text and buttons.
+Before text, buttons and banners were in one section, now we created a separate section for text and buttons.
 The banner color was moved to under the background.
 In addition, we created Borders and lines in their own section.

 Below is before and after changes in detail.